 Healthy whole foods also tend to have fewer calories than more processed and refined goods, so try and stay away from those if you’re not losing weight on keto.

 A study was performed on 10 overweight non-smoking adults in which they slept daily for either 8.5 or 5.5 hours per night.
 The results showed a lack of sleep was 55% less effective for weight loss than the adequate sleep group.
-Body fat loss was also 60% less in sleep deprived individuals than the adequate sleep group.
+Body fat loss was also 60% less in sleep-deprived individuals than in the adequate sleep group.

 Diet alone does not always provide the best weight loss results.